awsdocs/amazon-cloudfront-developer-guide/doc_source/high_availability_origin_failover.md

 ## Creating an Origin Group<a name="concept_origin_groups.creating"></a>

 You create an origin group with two origins\.
-You specify one as the primary origin, plus a second origin that CloudFront automatically switches to when the primary origin returns specific HTTP status code failure responses\.\. <a name="create-origin-groups-procedure"></a>
+You specify one as the primary origin, plus a second origin that CloudFront automatically switches to when the primary origin returns specific HTTP status code failure responses\. <a name="create-origin-groups-procedure"></a>

 **To create an origin group**